 i made this stuff during a low point in my documenting my work for some reason now unknown to me. i'll try to add it incrementally. asking about it speeds the process.

 these are 9VDC wall-wart powered, no battery or solar.
-LED and pushbutton. code is here. these were the original impetus for this project, which i proposed based upon a previous workup of the radio protocols. these became the platform for Flock and Peep protocols (the latter aimed very specfically at super-low-power requirements of solar power).
+LED and pushbutton. code is on github.
+They're ugly because they are not meant to be seen. these were the original impetus for this project, which i proposed based upon a previous workup of the radio protocols. these became the platform for Flock and Peep protocols (the latter aimed very specfically at super-low-power requirements of solar power).

 there were two prototypes; the first one has the red proto shield and the chopped up box. it later got cannibalized for the soundcard. the second prototype became Brett and Heather's wedding gift (it probably needs code update!). some of the in-construction pics show radios with rubber-ducky antennae attached; that was the goal, but the whole batch turned out to be fake chips (i mean wtf, seriously) and so i replaced them all with integral-antenna modules, which are just fine anyway.